Paul-St-Young/algorithms/_posts/2017-02-21-Audio-Compression-Benji-Villalonga.md

 ## Examples
-  * A [Jupyter notebook][1] to compress and decompress audio using an LPM [1].
+  * A [Jupyter notebook][1] to compress and decompress audio using an LPM.
 Feel free to contact me if you are having trouble using or understancing this notebook.
   * A [Jupyter notebook][2] to fourier-analyze the audio files manipulated in using the compression-decompression [notebook][2] referred to above.
   * A [.wav file][3] (me saying the English alphabet) used as a demonstration for the previous two notebooks.